Review: Interactive Brokers online share trading broker

 What are the key features of IB share trading?

-Access stocks, forex and CFDs
+Single account for stocks, forex and CFDs

 Unlike other trading platforms where you need multiple accounts to trade different products, IB allows you to access Australian stocks, international stocks, futures, options, fixed income, CFDs and ETFs all from the one account.